RaghaviRajumohan/Rhythms-of-Data/Cloud_Automated_Music_Metrics/README.md

 2. **Deochii Daily Artist Metrics Tracker**: Tracks and centralizes daily artist metrics from YouTube and Spotify.

 ### Objective
 This project leverages the **Google Cloud Console** to automate the extraction, processing, and storage of music industry performance metrics, providing real-time, actionable insights.
 The system uses cloud functions to interact with the **YouTube Data API** and **Spotify API**, retrieving data such as video metrics, comments, follower counts, and popularity scores.
 These functions process the raw data into structured, analysis-ready formats and update a centralized Google Sheet to ensure data accuracy and accessibility.
 Using Google Cloud Scheduler, these functions are triggered on a scheduled basis (e.g., daily), ensuring that metrics are updated automatically without manual intervention.

-By automating this pipeline, the project eliminates manual workflows, enabling music industry professionals to monitor artist growth, audience engagement, and market trends efficiently and effectively.
+*By automating this pipeline, the project eliminates manual workflows, enabling music industry professionals to monitor artist growth, audience engagement, and market trends with readily available, accessible data.*

 ---
 ### Tools and Technologies